Accommodation

 We will not sell you up.
 Listening comes first.

 Most operators have a financial reason to put you in the highest tier you can afford.
 We do not.
-Our team in Arusha runs the same number of trips at the tented tier as at the opulent tier.
+Our team in Arusha runs the same number of trips at the canvas tier as at the ultra-luxury tier.
 The right fit beats the most expensive option, every time.

 When you reach out, we ask: who is travelling, what does the wildlife matter compared to the polish, how many days, what month.
 We answer the same day.
 We send a draft itinerary with the tier we think is right and the reasons.
 If our read is wrong, you say so, and we redraft.